20jasper/five-line-rhyme/README.md

 ## Lessons Learned:

 I learned how to extend Pug layouts and use conditionals to set attributes.
 This project also taught me a lot about validating unique emails and user names.
 I learned how to update an existing user's profile.
-I learned how to populate posts with user information
+I learned how to populate posts with user information.
+I learned how to set defaults for keys in schemas

 ## Installation
 You can install the necessary dependencies with